BCHDEVCON3/devcon-portal/how_to_submit_code.md

-_ All coding submission for BCH DevCon will be done in the BCHDevConIII Github Organization. _ To add your team to the githup organization, please reach out to AlternativeWinter#0016 on the DevCon Discord, and include the following information:
+All coding submission for BCH DevCon will be done in the [BCHDevConIII Github Organization](https://github.com/BCHDEVCON3).
+To add your team to the [github organization](https://github.com/BCHDEVCON3), please reach out to AlternativeWinter#0016 on the [DevCon Discord](https://discord.gg/NnmvC7c), and include the following information:

 *Team Name
 *Project (a general project idea will work)